datajoint/datajoint-matlab/docs-parts/definition/01-Creating-Schemas_lang1.rst

 **Step 3.**  Associate the package with the database schema

 In this step, we tell DataJoint that all classes in the package folder ``+experiment`` will work with tables in the database schema ``alice_experiment``.
-Each package in MATLAB corresponds to exactly one schema.
+Each package corresponds to exactly one schema.
 In some special cases, multiple packages may all relate to a single database schema, but in most cases there will be a one-to-one relationship between packages and schemas.

 In the ``+experiment`` folder, create the file ``getSchema.m`` with the following contents: